 Selected research projects:

-2015 - to date PhD project: Evaluating the impact of emergent disease on microbial and insect populations in the tree ecosystem.
+2015 - 2019 PhD project: Evaluating the impact of emergent disease on microbial and insect populations in the tree ecosystem.
 PhD Shyamali Roy co-supervised with Robert W. Jackson, University of Reading, Melanie Gibbs, CEH and Richard Harrison, East Malling Research.

 2011 – 2015 PhD project: Community assembly over evolutionary and ecological timescales: gallwasps as a model system (The invasion of Europe by Dryocosmus kuriphilus the chestnut gallswasp).
 PhD Julja Ernst co-supervised with Graham Stone, University of Edinburgh